-- By Mark P. LagonMark P. Lagon is Centennial Fellow at the School of Foreign Service at Georgetown University, was U.S. ambassador-at-large to combat human trafficking, and is the author of "The Reagan Doctrine: American Conduct in the Cold War’s Last Chapter.", Brian P. McKeonBrian P. McKeon was a senior national security official in the White House and the Pentagon under President Obama.
+- By Mark P. LagonMark P. Lagon is chief policy officer at Friends of the Global Fight Against AIDS, Tuberculosis, and Malaria, and served in the George W. Bush administration as ambassador at large to combat trafficking in persons and as deputy assistant secretary for international organizations., Brian P. McKeonBrian P. McKeon was a senior national security official in the White House and the Pentagon under President Obama.

 Donald Trump was a master at branding in his business career, but he seems to have left those skills in New York.
 In just a month in Washington, the president has significantly damaged the American brand abroad, in ways that could harm U.S. interests for years.